Arantxamorcillo2/arantxamorcillo.github.io/content/the-designer.md

 During January-February 2013, she worked with Conchita Perez designer in the development of her AW 2013 collection *“The Man Who Wanted To Be Kind”*.

 In 2014 she graduated in Fashion Design (BA), obtaining a **Distinction Award** by Heriot Watt University in collaboration with West London College for *“Splintered”*, a collection that explores the imperfection outside and inside the human body, transmitting a experimental and deeply intimate aesthetic.

+After Graduation, she worked at Somerset House as workshops assistant for two main exhibitions "Boro" and "Pick me up".
+Follow for an internship position at **Gareth Pugh** studio on July 2014 working on the development of <a href="https://www.notjustalabel.com/editorial/arantxa-morcillos-splintered-moodboard"> SS/14 collection <a/>.